 Porosenkov Log, where the Romanovs were buried

 Was it justified?
 Nicholas II, despite being a family man, was an incompetent and tyrannical ruler with little regard for his subjects.
-His suppression of the attempted 1905 Revolution and disastrous campaigns in the Russo Japanese and First World Wars cost thousands of Russian lives.
-Alexandra too, was despised by the Russian people, for her paranoia and relationship with the mad monk Rasputin.
+His suppression of the 1905 Revolution and disastrous campaigns in the Russo-Japanese and First World wars cost thousands of Russian lives.
+Alexandra too was despised by the Russian people for her paranoia and connection with the mad monk Rasputin.

-The children and the servants, however, were innocent.
+The children and servants however, were innocent.
 None of the victims were given a trial.

 Leon Trotsky, commander of the Red Army:

 “The Tsar’s family was a victim of the principle that form the very axis of monarchy: dynastic inheritance, for which their deaths were a necessity”

 Only by eliminating the Romanov family in its entirety could the Bolsheviks ensure the Tsars never reclaimed the throne.
 A lost heir would be a rallying point for enemies of the revolution and threaten the Soviet Union’s existence.
 All it would take would be for one of the Romanov daughters to wed a foreign prince for a foreign army to march on Moscow with local support.

 There were precedents.
 When Oliver Cromwell and the forces of Parliament executed King Charles I of England, his son survived.
 The prince returned with an army and restored the monarchy with himself as Charles II.
 England’s Republican experiment only lasted 11 years.